This is my favorite time of year, with fall colors at their peak.

 The towering maples, liquid ambers, and black oak trees are on fire right now, clearly the stars of the show.

-But there’s plenty of drama happening lower to the ground, too, thanks to some of my favorite shrubs and perennials.
+But there’s plenty of drama happening lower to the ground, too, thanks to some surprising sources of fall color.

 And it’s not just the usual suspects, either (think amsonia and burning bush, below) but plants that many gardeners wouldn’t necessarily consider as sources of brilliant fall color.

 While it might be too late in the year in some parts of the country to update your fall garden, it’s never too late to start planning for next year!

 My recommendation is to go out into your garden and take a close look at what you see.
 Unless it’s blanketed in a thick layer of snow, hopefully, you see plenty of fall color.

 But if not, then now’s the time to make a list of plants to add next year for a spectacular show in fall.

 For those of us who live in milder climates, this is the perfect time to get out there and plant!

 Cooler temperatures and rainfall are a new plant’s best friend, letting healthy new roots get a head start, establishing themselves before spring’s burst of new growth.